lwe-blog/lwe-blog/_posts/2016-7-25-first-post.md

 discussing in the comments.

 ## On posts:
-- Posts can be about anything technical that other theory students may find interesting or learn from.
+- Posts can be about anything technical that other students may find interesting or learn from.
 Anything from current research to classical results.